Terms and Conditions

 14.1 In accordance with the requirements of the Data Protection Act and the Money Laundering Regulations, we confirm:

-- OGR Stock Denton LLP is the data controller;
+- OGR Stock Denton Solicitors is the data controller;

 - Robert Talbot, our Data Protection Officer is the nominated representative for all data protection matters; and

 - We will only process any documentation or personal data received from you in respect of client due diligence for the purposes of preventing money laundering and terrorist financing unless (a) use of that data is permitted by or under any enactment or (b) you give your express consent for the documentation or personal data to be used for other forms of processing.

 We are required to comply with the Money Laundering Regulations and in particular to verify the identity and permanent address of all new Clients.
 This is to ensure that the policy adopted worldwide by Financial and Government Authorities to prevent the use of laundering systems to disguise the proceeds of crime is achieved.
 From time to time we may require up-to-date evidence of identity to be supplied in order to ensure compliance with the regulations.
 If we are not given satisfactory evidence, or if there is non-compliance with our identification procedures, then we reserve the right not to accept or to terminate instructions.
 In any event we may check your identity with an outside supplier of information who makes a charge to us.
 We may add this charge to your bill.

 Individual clients: If you are a new client or an existing client who has not previously supplied information, you are requested to supply the following: One item from list A and one item from List B (please note we require certified copies if you are sending these by post or if you are bringing in the original documents to our offices – we will make certified copies here).

 - Current fully signed Passport

 - Current full UK Photocard Driving Licence

 - A bill for the supply of electricity, gas, water or telephone services (provided it is fewer than three (3) months old).
 Mobile phone bills are not acceptable.